ibm-cloud-docs/watson-knowledge-studio/create-project.md

 1. Optional: If you want to add project managers to the workspace, then expand the **Advanced Options** section, and select the names of people you want to add as project managers from the list.
 The administrator can add or remove project managers later by editing the workspace.

     Only the names of people that you assigned to the project manager role from the User Account Management page for the instance are displayed.
-See [Assembling the team](/docs/services/watson-knowledge-studio/team.html) for more information about adding users.
+See [Assembling a team](/docs/services/watson-knowledge-studio/team.html) for more information about adding users.

     > **Note:** If you have a Lite plan subscription, skip this step.
 You cannot add other users, so you cannot assign anyone to the project manager role.
 You do not need a separate project manager.
 As an administrator, you can perform all the tasks that a project manager would typically perform.